'But bungalows are purely for people who need easy access and no stairs...'

 For example, if you want (or need) peace and quiet, a bungalow could be a great option.

 But if you need the separation from living and sleeping accommodation that an upstairs and downstairs provides, going for a bungalow could be a mistake.

-Because there are fewer being built, but the demand for them remains.
+Yet the demand for them from buyers remains.